kuhlman-labs/terraform-azurerm-landing-zone/README.md

 terraform destroy -auto-approve -var-file=terraform.tfvars -var "subscription_id=$SUBSCRIPTION_ID" -var "tenant_id=$TENANT_ID" -var "client_secret=$CLIENT_SECRET" -var "app_id=$APP_ID" -var "environment=$ENVIRONMENT" -var "storage_account_name=$STORAGE_ACCOUNT_NAME" -var "access_key=$ACCESS_KEY" -var "state_key=$STATE_KEY" -var "shared_services_subscription_id=$SHARED_SERVICES_SUBSCRIPTION_ID";
 ```

-### Customer Deployment

-The bitbucket pipeline associated with this repo is designed for validation during the development lifecycle and is not designed for customer deployment.
-The variables configured in this repository should not be altered to provision to a different environment.

-To facilitate customer delivery, it is recommended to clone the repository to a platform that the customer selects.
-If included in the engagement a CI/CD pipeline can be configured, otherwise, the commands can be executed from the CLI against the cloned repository.
-Any custom configuration required can be completed in this cloned repository.

-Both the repository and the remote state storage account will be delivered at the end of the CLZ deployment.

-If any of the additions can be useful for future deployments of the CLZ it is requested a pull request is created that follows the standards outlined in [How to Contribute to Project Deploy](https://cloudreach.jira.com/wiki/spaces/PDEV/pages/1725104151/How+to+Contribute+to+Project+Deploy)

 ### Lab Deployment

 The solution can be deployed to a lab subscription by creating a [Service Principal](#service-principal) in the lab and setting the `SUBSCRIPTION_ID` environment variable to the ID of the lab you have been provisioned.
 No code changes are necessary to deploy to the lab.

-## Extending the Cloud Landing Zone

-As the CLZ is deployed on customer engagements there will be requests to include additional resources in the deployment resulting in additions to existing solutions and the creation of new solutions.

 ### Solution
 * Definition: The top level composition that deploys all resources necessary for a single environment.
 Each solution is composed of one or more Infrastructure Modules.